Travel Europe Within Budget

 B. Airbnb and Vacation Rentals

-Grabbing an apartment might hit the wallet less hard than hotels for the squad or extended trips.
+Renting an apartment may be less expensive than staying in hotels for the squad or extended trips.
 Plus, you can whip up your grub rather than splashing cash at restaurants.

 C. Budget Hotels